GSU-CS-Intro-to-Software-Engineering/SE-2024Fall-ByteMe/README.md

 7. Obtain YAHOO FINANCE API DATA api key

-8. Enter terminal and load API key into '~/.zshrc' as 'YAHOO_FINANCE_API_KEY' and save using 'source ~/.zshrc'
+8a.
+If on mac: Enter terminal and load API key into '~/.zshrc' as 'YAHOO_FINANCE_API_KEY' and save using 'source ~/.zshrc' 8b.
+If on mac, add API key to user env variables under 'YAHOO_FINANCE_API_KEY'

-9. next
+9. run UI using "mvn spring-boot:run"